Queens-Physics/quaboom/data/input/README.md

 This file contains the population of Kingston divided by type of house/dwelling as well as the number of people in each household.

 This data is from the 2016 Census Profile for Kingston (Statistics Canada).

+## Census Data for Ontario and Kingston
+Master sheet with census data for both Ontario and Kingston, includes categories above.